-For students with National Extended Time, the accommodation is noted on their registration ticket.
-Print out the registration ticket to bring on test day, and the accommodations will be provided.
+For students who are approved for National Extended Time, the accommodation is noted on their registration ticket.
+Print out the registration ticket to bring on test day, and the accommodations listed will be provided.

-For students with Special Testing accommodations, the school test coordinator will work with the student to provide the logistics for the test day.
-Often these tests will be administered at the student’s school.
+For students with Special Testing accommodations, the school test coordinator will work with the student to provide the logistics for the test day(s).
+Students must complete their exam within the special testing window.

 If you do not wish to use all your approved accommodations on the test day, you must contact the ACT more than one week before your test date to update which accommodations you plan to use.

 To request accommodations for the ACT you will first need to be registered for the exam.
 All accommodations requests and appeals but be submitted to the ACT by the late registration deadline for your exam date.

 If the student’s request for some or all ACT accommodations is denied, the student may work with their school’s test coordinator to submit a reconsideration request.
 This will involve submitting additional or new documentation (e.g. a more detailed letter from school staff explaining why the request is reasonable) or applying for different accommodations.
 Review of reconsideration requests may take up to 6 weeks.

 If you have a temporary disability (e.g. a broken limb) you can still apply for accommodations.
 To get “temporary arrangements,” you must email ACTAccom@act.org for a “request form.”

 If you are homeschooled or are not currently enrolled in a high school, you can still register for accommodations.
 You can find more information on how to do that here.